Jomy10/pufferfish/design.md

 will be copied to output/assets.
 Any arbitrary amount of folders can be specified in the config to be copied to the output.

+An assets folder can also be (optionally) specified.
+Then the @css/index syntax can be used to import assets in html.
+Which will always be put inside of the head tag of the top most node.

 ### output
 the folder where all generated files will be located